-Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)
+Notes to Consolidated Financial Statements (Continued) (Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)

 Based on profit of current year, the Company estimated employees' compensation and remuneration to directors and supervisors and recognized them as employee benefits expense.
 If the board of directors resolved to distribute employees' compensation in the form of stocks, the number of stocks distributed was calculated based on the closing price one day prior to the date of resolution.
 The difference between the estimates and the figures resolved at shareholders' meeting will be recognized in profit or loss of the subsequent year.
-Details of the estimated employees' compensation and remuneration to directors and supervisors for the three-month and six-month periods ended 2019 and 2018 are as follows:
+Details of the estimated employees' compensation and remuneration to directors and supervisors for the three-month and six-month periods ended 2020 and 2019 are as follows:

-For the three-month periods For the six-month periods ended 30 June ended 3 0 June 2019 2018 2019 2018 Employees' compensation \$8,000 \$7,000 \$16,000 \$14,000 Directors' remuneration 1,150 850 2,300 2,300
+For the three-m onth periods For the six-month periods ended 30 June ended 30) June 2020 2019 2020 2019 Employees' compensation \$7,000 \$8,000 \$14,000 \$16,000 Directors' remuneration 1,150 1,150 2,300 2,300

-A resolution was passed at a board of directors meeting held on 21 March 2019 to distribute \$32,000 and \$4,700 in cash as employees' compensation and remuneration to directors and supervisors of 2018, respectively.
+A resolution was passed at a board of directors meeting held on 12 March 2020 to distribute \$23,000 and \$4,600 in cash as employees' compensation and remuneration to directors and supervisors of 2019, respectively.
+No material differences existed between the estimated amount and the actual distribution of the employee's compensation and remuneration to directors and supervisors for the year ended 31 December 2019.

 No material differences existed between the estimated amount and the actual distribution of the employee's compensation and remuneration to directors and supervisors for the year ended 31 December 2018.

-No material differences existed between the estimated amount and the actual distribution of the employee compensation and remuneration to directors and supervisors for the year ended 31 December 2017.